-The research of the newly established group is concerned with control of complex dynamical systems and is organized in two main pillars: hybrid systems and dynamical systems.
+The research of our group is concerned with control and dynamical systems.

 The first central research goal is development of theoretical bases for a holistic approach to control systems in the cyber-physical domain, this invoking conceptual and technical interplay between control, communication, and information theories.
 In our group, we develop instances of this unifying theory by utilizing hybrid dynamical theory in its algebraic (scheduling) and symbolical (coding) formulations.

 The second main pillar refers to dynamical systems, involving optimal control of partial differential equations and stochastic control with applications in chemical engineering and systems biology.
 We are interested in stability of various classes of nonlinear dynamical systems (impulsive differential equations, hybrid and switched systems, etc.) involving analytical and computer algebra methods.

 The third research subject concerns reinforcement learning, classification and generative algorithms with applications to autonomous and multi-agent systems.

 In addition to control theory, we are engaged in modeling, analysis and algorithms design for dynamical systems in various scientific and engineering disciplines, including:

 - Cyberphysical systems: Time-critical embedded systems involving a tight interaction between control and communication systems